ST. ANDREW'S PARISH 1 N MAIN ST, KENT, CT 06757 860-927-3486 STANDREWSKENTCT@GMAIL.COM

 Acolytes are young members of the congregation who, during the academic year, assist in worship services by carrying the processional cross, lighting candles, holding the Gospel book, and assisting the priest in preparing the altar for the celebration of Holy Communion.
 In the absence of an acolyte, servers and/or chalicists may undertake all of the tasks of the acolyte.

-The Priest-in-Charge or Rector commonly oversee the training and scheduling of everyone involved in worship at St. Andrew’s
+The Rector commonly oversee the training and scheduling of everyone involved in worship at St. Andrew’s

 ANNUAL TAG SALE